Close Menu

 The Feria de las Flores, which takes place in August, is one of the most popular festivals in Medellin.
 The festival celebrates the city’s cultural heritage, with parades, concerts, and traditional dances.
 The festival is a great time to experience the city’s vibrant culture, but it can also be expensive, with accommodation prices skyrocketing during this time.

 The Medellin Jazz Festival, which takes place in March, is another popular festival in the city.
 The festival features live music performances by local and international jazz musicians, making it a great time for music lovers to visit Medellin.
-(See Also: Best Time To Visit Japan May – Blossoming Beauty)
+(See Also: When Is the Best Time to Visit the Himalayas – Peak Season Guide)

 The Rock al Parque festival, which takes place in June, is a free festival that features live music performances by local and international rock bands.
 The festival is a great time to experience the city’s vibrant music scene, but it can also be crowded, making it difficult to navigate the city.